-(2) Did the condition exist, or experience occur during military service?
-N/A c.
-The Board determined the discharge is inequitable based on the applicant's one-time DUI, and the applicant is remorseful and wants to become a role model for the applicant's children.
-Accordingly, the Board voted to grant relief in the form of an upgrade to the characterization of service to Honorable and directed the issue of a new DD Form 214 changing the separation authority to AR 635-200, paragraph 14-12a, the narrative reason for separation to Misconduct (Minor Infractions), and the separation code to JKN.
-The Board determined the RE Code was proper and equitable and voted not to change it.
+c.
+The Board determined the discharge is inequitable based on the applicant's PTSD due to MST mitigating the applicant's Alcohol Rehabilitation Failure and DUI basis for separation.
+Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed the separation authority to AR 635-200, paragraph 14-12a.
+Accordingly, the narrative reason for separation was changed to Misconduct (Minor Infractions), with a corresponding separation code of JKN.
+The Board voted and determined the reentry eligibility (RE) code was proper and equitable due to applicant's BH diagnosis warranting consideration prior to reentry of military service.
+However, the applicant may request a personal appearance hearing to address further issues before the Board.
+The applicant is responsible for satisfying the burden of proof and providing documents or other evidence sufficient to support the applicant's contention(s) that the discharge was improper or inequitable.